 Enhancing speech in an audio recording

-Just as you dragged the eq curve around the screen to reduce hiss, you can do it enhance vocal frequencies; ideal for improving the clarity of someone speaking.
+Just as you dragged the eq curve around the screen to reduce hiss, you can do it enhances vocal frequencies, which is ideal for improving the clarity of someone speaking.
 Just be careful you dont reintroduce hiss to the recording.

 Increasing the volume of an audio recording

-If you want to make the overall recording seem louder (note; its impossible to add volume to a recording, but you can add the perception of volume), use the on-board compression tool.
-This not only increases perceived loudness, it improves clarity.
-It boosts low signals and limits high signals so the overall mix is more consistent, making it easier to listen to and removing any horrible spikes in volume.
+If you want to make the overall recording seem louder (note; it's impossible to add volume to a recording, but you can add the perception of volume), use the onboard compression tool.
+This not only increases perceived loudness but also improves clarity.
+It boosts low and limits high signals, so the overall mix is more consistent, making it easier to listen to and removing any horrible spikes in volume.